Apply for HSU Housing

 We are so excited for you to live on campus and we cannot wait to get you started.
 Click on ResLife Central to complete your application.
 Please see our Resources and FAQs and if you need help with the process please let our ResLife Staff know.

 As partners enacting the mission of Hardin-Simmons University, Residence Life is dedicated to the learning experience of students through on-campus living.
 We cultivate a Christ-centered, diverse, and transformative living-learning environment, developing whole persons who are growing in their capacity to be responsible participants in their communities, faithful citizens of God’s Kingdom, and agents of change in the world.
 We accomplish this through a vibrant residential program where we intentionally connect our students to God and each other.

-Residents will learn to view their environment missionally.
+- Residents will learn to view their environment in a holistic way.